timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 One of the most common classes of border cases comes from organizational relationships and interpersonal relationships, encoded in AMR with the ```have-org-role-91``` and ```have-rel-role-91``` predicates.
 Since we use these to encode most titles and other relationships, the same entity will often have many instances of ```have-org-role-91``` or ```have-rel-role-91```, all expressing very redundant information.

-Since these are so common, it's useful to remember a general rule: ***you should almost never link instances of have-org-role-91, have-rel-role-91, or the titles (`:arg2`) that they use.***.
-This is a special case of our larger interest in [not encoding redundant information](#Redundant-relationships).
+Since these are so common, it's useful to remember a general rule: **you should almost never link instances of have-org-role-91, have-rel-role-91, or the titles (`:arg2`) that they use.**	  This is a special case of our larger interest in [not encoding redundant information](#redundant-relationships).

 Another way to say this is that if two instances of ```have-org-role-91``` or ```have-rel-role-91``` are not in conflict, one can assume that they don't need to be explicitly linked.
 This leads to the exception to that generalization: only worry about have-org-role-91 and have-rel-role-91 if there are different characterizations of the same relationship (usually: different ```:arg2``` roles).
-If one sentence refers to Obama with the title of "Commander in Chief" and another with the title "president", then linking those two predicates with an identity relationship is needed.  ***Otherwise, it is not needed.***
+If one sentence refers to Obama with the title of "Commander in Chief" and another with the title "president", then linking those two predicates with an identity relationship is needed.  **Otherwise, it is not needed.**

 Because of the above rules, the one common situation in which you will end up doing coreference annotation regarding ```have-org-role-91``` will be when a relationship is encoded both as a ```have-org-role-91``` relation in some sentences, and as a separate explicit predicate in others.
 Predicates such as ```lead-02``` and ```manage-01``` can (and often should) be linked to their corresponding ```have-org-role-91``` relationships.